 Where I tend to be similar to this type of woman – I have a hard time letting someone else take the lead or take care of me.
 However, I am dating a southern gentleman who opens doors, car doors included, and he likes to treat me like a lady so I am learning to sit back and let him lead.
 (I haven’t opened a door in I don’t know how long!)

 Like the article, I am also Type A and due to the nature of my life have become independent but I’m learning day by day to become dependent on someone and I hate to admit it, it is a wonderful feeling to know someone supports you 100 percent.

 Much unlike the article though, I do enjoy sex and not just because I want a baby.
 I enjoy sex because it is something special and should be cherished and enjoyed with the right person in a safe manner.

-While I’m still partly shocked by this article I am realizing I do not exactly fit into this category and I do hope men, and my guy, realize just because we are in our 30s it doesn’t mean we chose career over marriage.
-We chose a career because we didn’t want to compromise our futures just to find the loves of our lives..
+While I’m still shocked by this article, I am realizing I do not exactly fit into this category.
+I do hope men, and my guy, realize that just because a woman is in her 30s and cares about her career, it doesn’t mean she’s chosen it over marriage.
+We don’t have to compromise our goals to find the loves of our lives.

 Until next time…

 Update … Kristina has since married since this article has been published.